Did you ever wonder how workers’ compensation is calculated and why premiums fluctuate even though your payroll is consistent?

 - Vacation Pay

 - Market Value of Gifts

 - Profit Sharing

 - Deferred Compensation Plans

 Another area that is critical to managing your premium has to do with Independent Contractors.
-To avoid this premium charge, 1099’s should provide your organization with proof of their workers compensation insurance (at the very minimum).
-If the 1099 does not carry workers compensation insurance, the insurance carrier may considered them as employees for premium audit purposes and will charge a corresponding premium.
+To avoid this premium charge, independent contractor’s (1099’s) should provide your organization with proof of their workers’ compensation insurance (at the very minimum).
+If the independent contractor does not carry workers compensation insurance, the insurance carrier may consider them as employees for premium audit purposes and will charge a corresponding premium.
 Determination is made on a case-by-case basis.

 Having accurate payroll information and documentation will go a long way toward streamlining payroll reporting and premium.
 If you have any questions, call us.
 We are here to help.